 Although the exact cause of Crohn’s disease is unknown, stress and diet are not the culprits, as previously believed.
 The two most likely causes are an improperly functioning immune system and/or heredity.
 Both of these are still theories at this point.

 You are more likely to get Crohn’s disease if you fall into one of these categories:

 - Descended from Eastern European (Ashkenazi) Jews

 - A family member has it

 - Live in a city or urban area

 Diagnosing Crohn’s Disease

 Unfortunately, a test for Crohn’s disease does not exist.
-Specialists like Dr. Khodadadian use a number of methods to diagnose your problem that includes performing a physical exam, reviewing your medical history and ordering a colonoscopy.
+Our specialists use a number of methods to diagnose your problem that includes performing a physical exam, reviewing your medical history and ordering a colonoscopy.
 Since Crohn’s disease can look like other illnesses, multiple tests often are needed to form an accurate diagnosis.
 Some other tests include:

 - Barium X-ray of your large or small intestine

 - Biopsy tissue sample